Tejas-b463/FoodDelivery/README.md

 # InstantEats 🍔🍕

 InstantEats is an online food ordering and delivery application built with React.
-It provides a seamless experience for users to order their favorite dishes from a variety of restaurants.
+It provides a seamless experience for users to add their favorite dishes from a variety of restaurants.
 The app includes the following features to enhance user satisfaction:

   <img src="./Readme.png" width="750">

 ## Features

 - **User Authentication :** 🔐 Allow users to sign up, log in, and manage their profiles.